bio and credits

 Hanson's professional filmmaking debut was a 2002 documentary short about the interaction between high school students in Columbia County, New York, and their filmmaking advisor Courtney Hunt (the Oscar-nominated writer-director of "Frozen River").
 Hanson’s featurette was shown at the 2002 FilmColumbia festival.
 That same year, Hanson made the feature-length documentary "Every Pixel Tells a Story."
 To launch the film and to amplify its theme of digital filmmaking unifying the community of independent filmmakers in and around Albany, New York, Hanson organized the well-attended Capital Region Digital Film Expo.
 The feature version of “Every Pixel Tells a Story” screened at regional festivals, and an hour-long version appeared on PBS affiliate WMHT.

 In 2003, Hanson relocated to Los Angeles, where he has completed numerous freelance screenwriting assignments and served as a consultant for many aspiring and professional screenwriters.
-He read and analyzed scripts for Film Independent’s Filmmaker Labs, and he was on the producing team for the Saturn Awards for several years.
+He analyzed scripts for Film Independent’s Filmmaker Labs, and he was on the producing team for the Saturn Awards for several years.
 Narrative feature “The Last Round,” which Hanson cowrote, was completed in 2005.
 The following year, Hanson launched the production company Grand River Films.
 That same year, he wrote the fantasy novella “The Mourning Queen.”
 In 2007, Hanson wrote and directed the comedy/drama short "Stagehand."
-The following year, Hanson wrote and line-produced a series of irreverent promotional videos for Mini Movie Channel.
+The following year, he wrote and line-produced several promotional videos for Mini Movie Channel.
 Soon afterward, Hanson created the monthly column "Beyond the Page" for "Script" magazine, and he wrote about movie-releated topics for Yahoo!
 Voices.
 Hanson's Yahoo! articles received over 700,000 page views, and he won a Yahoo!
 Contributor Award.
-More recently, he has penned articles for "Written By," the official magazine of the Writers Guild of America, West.